deep-mm/About-Me/site/content/projects/auto-repair-service-management-system.md

 UPDATE CUSTOMER C
 SET C.status = 1
 WHERE C.customer_id = :new.customer_id
  AND C.service_center_id = :new.service_center_id;
 END;

 ```

-This trigger ensures that is a customer car is added to the database, the customer status changes to active.
+This trigger ensures that if a customer car is added to the database, the customer status changes to active.

 You can find all the triggers here: [Triggers](https://github.com/deep-mm/DBMS-Car-Service-Center/blob/main/sql-files/set_up.sql#L210)